Part of the Fractional Leadership series

 Fractional Operator vs. Consultant: What is the Difference

-A consultant gives you a deck.
-A fractional operator runs the meeting, owns the KPIs, and stays until the numbers move.
-Here is why that distinction matters.
+What is a fractional operator?
+One who runs the meeting, owns the KPIs, and stays until numbers move.
+Five differences from consultants.
+Book a call.

 Key Takeaways